-- Dress shoes or leather casual shoes, with socks.
-Shoes must leave the ankle visible. - Vans and Hey Dudes are acceptable. - NO checkerboard or graphics on shoes; Converse, boots, slippers, etc. are not acceptable.
+- o Dress shoes or leather casual shoes, with socks. - Solid color, neutral fabric shoes are allowed.
+(Neutral is defined as grey, black, brown, navy) - All shoes must leave the ankle visible. - No: Athletic/gym shoes, boots, slippers, sandals, etc.

-SOCKS

-Socks must be worn at all times.
+- SOCKS Socks must be worn at all times. - NAIL POLISH not allowed at any time on boys. - FACIAL & EARRING PIERCINGS not allowed at any time.

-NAIL POLISH

-Not allowed at any time on boys.

-FACIAL & EARRING PIERCINGS

-Not allowed at any time.

-LADIES DRESS CODE
+GIRLS' STANDARD DRESS CODE